-During the 2016-17 season, no other junior league advanced more players on to play in the NAHL than the NA3HL.
-As one of only three Tier III junior hockey leagues that are certified by USA Hockey, the NA3HL is also the only league that has an exclusive NAHL tendering system available only to NA3HL players.
+During the 2019-20 season, no other junior league advanced more players on to play in the NAHL than the NA3HL.
+As one of only two Tier III junior hockey leagues that are certified by USA Hockey, the NA3HL is also the only league that has an exclusive NAHL tendering system available only to NA3HL players.
 This sets the stage for a proven and quantifiable NA3HL-NAHL pipeline with 60+ advancements annually.
-The NA3HL also had over 120+ college commitments in 2016-17.
+The NA3HL also had over 120+ college commitments in 2019-20.

 The NA3HL is also the only league whose players are eligible to participate in NAHL's roster expansion program, which allows NAHL teams to add two additional players to their roster for the playoff push in February.

 While hundreds of NA3HL players have advanced to the NAHL and then later onto the NCAA, here are some recent examples of NA3HL to NAHL to NCAA Division I success stories:

 - Andrew Bellant — Flint Jr. Generals, Philadelphia Rebels, Michigan Tech University (WCHA)

 - Louis Boudon — Metro Jets, Northeast Generals, Lake Superior State (WCHA)

 - Alex Berardinelli — Pittsburgh Vengeance, Lone Star Brahmas, Colorado College (NCHC)

 - Trey Dodd — St. Louis Jr. Blues, Austin Bruins, Brown University (ECAC)

 - Travis Kothenbeutel — Granite City Lumberjacks, Austin Bruins, Nebraska-Omaha (NCHC)